arvin-foroutan/build-ubuntu-kernel/readme.md

  - `defaults`: Ubuntu's config (provided as a reference, not to be used)

-5. For kernels 5.4 and 5.10, it will automatically default to "Native Optimizations" (-march=native), the other versions will need to be set manually in the config when you run the script.
+5. For kernel 5.10, it will automatically default to "Native Optimizations" (-march=native), the other versions will need to be set manually in the config when you run the script.

 6. There's also a more generic "Core 2" option, but you should select your specific processor from the dropdown if you see it, or, "Intel Native" or "AMD Native" or "Zen 3" to create the fastest "happy" path for the compiled kernel.